 If you make a report that has not met all the requirements of a voluntary PID, you can refer your matter to the General Manager or Disclosure Coordinator as their delegate to request that they consider deeming your report to be a voluntary PID.
-Such reports will be deemed a voluntary PID if the General Manager or the Disclosure Coordinator believe honestly and on reasonable grounds that the disclosure shows or tends to show serious wrongdoing in addition to the General Manager or the Disclosure Coordinator forming a view that it would be appropriate to deem their disclosure as a PID.
+Such reports will be deemed a voluntary PID if the General Manager or the Disclosure Coordinator believe honestly and on reasonable grounds that the disclosure shows or tends to show serious wrongdoing in addition to the General Manager or the Disclosure as a PID.